quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_development_guide.md

 ## How to add packages via `apt` that persist in the Isaac-ROS container

 Any packages that get installed via `apt` in the command line of the Isaac-ROS Container do not persist once the container is closed.
-When you are installing packages in the terminal, make sure to edit the Docker file called **`Dockerfile.quanser-qcar2`**.
+When you are installing packages in the terminal, make sure to edit the Docker file called **`Dockerfile.student`**.
 This Docker file is used to configure the Isaac-ROS container and can be found in the following folder:

 ```bash
 cd /home/$USER/Documents/ACC_Development/docker/isaac_ros
 ```

-At the bottom of the `Dockerfile.quanser-qcar2` add your Debian packages as shown below:
+At the bottom of the `Dockerfile.student` add your Debian packages as shown below:

 ```bash
 # Install Debian packages